Parc Monceau: The Folly of the Duke of Chartres

 The park was established by Phillippe d'Orléans, Duke of Chartres, a cousin of King Louis XVI, fabulously wealthy, and active in court politics and society.
 In 1769 he had begun purchasing the land where the park is located.
 In 1778, he decided to create a public park, and employed the writer and painter Louis Carrogis Carmontelle to design the gardens.

-The Duke was a close friend of the Prince of Wales, later George IV, and a lover of all things English.
+The Duke was a close friend of the Prince of Wales, later George IV, and an anglophile.
 His intention was to create what was then called an Anglo-Chinese or English garden, on the earlier model of Stowe House in England (1730–1738), with its examples of the architectural folly, or fantastic reconstructions of buildings of different ages and continents.
 It was similar in style to several other examples of the French landscape garden built at about the same time, including the Desert de Retz, the gardens of the Château de Bagatelle and the Folie Saint James.

 Carmontelle employed a German landscape architect named Etickhausen and the architect of the Duke, Bernard Poyet, to build the follies.
 The intention of the garden was to surprise and amaze visitors.
 This goal was clearly stated by Carmontelle: "It is not necessary for gardens or nature to be presented in the most agreeable forms.
 It's necessary instead to preserve the charm that one encounters entering the garden, and to renew it with each step, so that the visitor in his soul will have the desire to revisit the garden every day and to possess it for himself.
 The true art is to know how to keep the visitors there, through a variety of objects, otherwise they will go to the real countryside to find what should be found in this garden; the image of liberty.".

 The garden designed by Carmontelle was finished in 1779.
 It contained a miniature ancient Egyptian pyramid, a Roman colonnade, antique statues, a pond of water lilies, a tatar tent, a farmhouse, a Dutch windmill, a temple of Mars, a minaret, an Italian vineyard, an enchanted grotto, and "a gothic building serving as a chemistry laboratory," as described by Carmontelle.
 In addition to the follies, the garden featured servants dressed in oriental and other exotic costumes, and unusual animals, such as camels.